Oliver S. Crocco

 The idea is simple.
 You give the tool a manuscript’s title, abstract, and a handful of keywords sorted by how central each one is to the paper.
 It then searches OpenAlex, a vast open catalog of scholarship, for authors who have genuinely published on those topics in the journals where reviewers for this kind of work actually live.
 I started with the four flagship journals of the Academy of Human Resource Development, then widened the pool to ninety-seven journals across adult education, higher education, management, careers, international education, and industrial-organizational psychology, so a paper that bridges fields meets reviewers who do too.

 The tool does a few things I care about as an associate editor.
 It rewards genuine expertise over sheer volume, so the field’s most-published names stop crowding out the people who have actually written on your subject.
 It screens conflicts: anyone at a submitting author’s institution drops away, and if I supply the authors’ ORCID identifiers, so do their recent co-authors.
 It keeps a private list of people I have invited lately and quietly sets them aside, so I stop handing the same tired names another request.
 And it proposes a panel of nine candidates, ranked by fit and chosen to spread across countries, institutions, career stages, and methods.
 A paper built on an integrative review gets someone who knows integrative reviews.
+I also recently sharpened how it reads career stage.
+It now gauges seniority by how long someone has been publishing, so a scholar early in a productive run still reads as early-career even as the papers pile up.
+The panel aims for a real mix of early-career, mid-career, and senior reviewers, and it caps how many senior scholars it will propose, so the emerging voices I most want at the table actually reach it.
 In my testing the panel routinely lands across half a dozen countries and several career stages, and includes scholars I would never have thought to ask.

 One obvious concern shaped the whole design.
 These are unpublished manuscripts under confidential review, and scholars are rightly wary of feeding unpublished work to anything with artificial intelligence.
 So the tool sends no manuscript text anywhere.
 It runs on your own computer.
 By default it transmits only generic topic words like “team learning” or “algorithmic management” to a scholarly database, the same search a librarian would run by hand.
 The title, the abstract, and the authors’ names all stay on your machine.
 No language model ever reads the paper.